 Complex stratigraphic relationships separate the Tawny Beds from adjacent units.
-With the exception of Hunt (1950), all workers (Vogel, 1957; Millen, 1982; Norton, 1986) agree that the contact between the Tawny Beds and the underlying Green River Formation is conformable and gradational; this relationship was confirmed in this study as well.
-Tawny Beds also unconformably overlie the Arapien Shale south of Little Salt Creek Canyon.
-They are, in turn, overlain conformably by strata of the Goldens Ranch Formation.
+With the exception of Hunt (1950), all workers (Vogel, 1957; Millen, 1982; Norton, 1986) agree that the contact between the Tawny Beds and the underlying Green River Formation is conformable and gradational; this relationship was confirmed in this tudy as well.
+Tawny Beds also unconformably overlie the Arapien conformably by strata of the Goldens Ranch Formation.